JoWatson2011/P-egs_Seminars/README.md

 6) Version Control

 # Sign up to our mailing list!
-Contact joanne.watson-5@postgrad.manchester.ac.uk for more information
+Contact joanne.watson@manchester.ac.uk for more information